muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

-Strange feeling these "followers of Otto" have been supported by Germany for a long time, owing to the WWI alliance back in the day?
+Have a feeling these "followers of Otto" have been supported by Germany for a long time, owing to the WWI alliance back in the day?
-"Pan-Otto" ideals were supported by DE than bcz they were hoping it would destabilize the British in Asia.
+"Pan-Otto" ideals were supported by DE then bcz they were hoping it would destabilize the British in Asia.
 Hopefully this support ends.
 It'll lead nowhere good.
 There are as many Kurds as tigger in Germany, and their clashes can [harm](thelocal.de/20191019/we-are-sitting-on-a-powderkeg-germanys-turks-and-kurds-in-uneasy-stand-off) regular citizens.

 *2019-10-27 11:10:37*